Azure-Samples/azure-ml-federated-learning/docs/real-world-examples/ner.md

 This can all be performed with ease using a data provisioning pipeline.
 To run it follow these steps:

-1. In this repository, navigate in the folder `examples/pipelines/utils/upload_data/`

-2. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/utils/upload_data/` to match your setup.
+1. If you are not using the quickstart setup, adjust the config file  `config.yaml` in `examples/pipelines/utils/upload_data/` to match your setup.

-3. Submit the experiment by running:
+2. Submit the experiment by running:

    ```bash
    python ./examples/pipelines/utils/upload_data/submit.py --submit --example NER --workspace_name "<workspace-name>" --resource_group "<resource-group-name>" --subscription_id "<subscription-id>"